 “My wife’s death broke my heart.
 I lost the will to work, but I didn’t stop running my vegetable cart, because my children needed me.
 This Qurbani will definitely bring smiles to my children’s faces, as they will be able to celebrate the festival like the old times they had with their mother”.

 Suleman is a widower in Asia who received Qurbani thanks to your donations.

 Bringing Happiness and Celebration to Aisha in Africa

 "I am so thankful for this donation.
 It has never been easy for us during Eid celebrations.
 In all the past Eid celebrations, we never celebrated Eid with full happiness.
 Today is a rahma (blessed) day from the donors.
 We shall play nasheed songs.”

 Aisha is a grandmother in Africa who also takes care of young orphans.
 Her family received Qurbani thanks to your donations.

 What is Qurbani?

-It's the religious sacrifice of sheep, goats and cattle between the tenth and twelfth days of Dhul Hijjah, the final month of the Islamic calendar.
+Qurbani is the religious sacrifice of sheep, goats, and cattle between the tenth and twelfth days of Dhul Hijjah, the final month of the Islamic calendar.

-Qurbani is a sacred act to honour the tradition of the blessed Prophet Ibrahim (AS) and Ismail (AS) and their story of sacrifice and devotion to Allah (SWT).
+Qurbani is a sacred act to honour the tradition of the blessed Prophet Ibrahim (AS), his beloved son Ismail (AS) and their story of sacrifice and devotion to Allah (SWT).